 How to join: Tribe hopefuls can apply to join the group on Facebook by searching for Nomadness Travel Tribe on the site.

-Up in the Air Life (for the traveller who enjoys the finer things in life)
+Up in the Air Life (for the black traveller who enjoys the finer things in life)

 The brand: A self-proclaimed “upscale travel company dedicated to social adventures”, Up in the Air Life specializes in creating lifestyle experiences for working professionals who enjoy the finer things in life.
 While this travel tour company’s online forum explicitly states that it’s open to all travellers, its owners and employees are all people of colour, and its tour offerings (which boast jaunts to places like Haiti, Brazil, and Colombia) are skewed toward locations that comprise the African diaspora.
 Members (known as Lifers) are wanderers who not only explore the world in style but live life to the fullest.